sbb-design-systems/lyne-components/docs/GLOSSARY.md

 TODO: Output targets need a better, more generic description since they are the base for dist too ...

 ## Storybook
-Storybook is an open source tool for developing UI components in isolation for React, Vue, and Angular.
+*[Storybook](https://storybook.js.org)* is an open source tool for developing UI components in isolation.
+Besides being valuable during the development phase it is also used as a [Component Browser](#component-browser) for a wider, less technical audience.
+All our [Lyne Components](#lyne-components) are browsable through through *Storybook*.
+The lastest *Storybook* release of Lyne Components can be found on [netlify](https://lyne-components-storybook.netlify.com).

 ## npm
 TBD/WIP